balancer/scaffold-balancer-v3/README.md

 #### 0.2.5 Deploy Contracts

-- The following command runs the script from `Deploy.s.sol` which first deploys a new pool factory, and then deploys a custom pool using the factory.
+The following command runs the script from `Deploy.s.sol`

+1. A pool factory is deployed
+2. Test tokens are deployed and sent to the `.env` PK
+3. New pool is created using the pool factory and the test tokens
+4. New pool is initialized using test tokens and BPT is sent to the `.env` PK

 ```
 yarn deploy --reset